McDowell Bible College

 We have a proprietary online classroom presentation system that is as user friendly as it is informing.
 Other on-line colleges and universities have to pass on to students hundreds of thousands of dollars in expense purchasing an external on-line classroom system such Blackboard or another system, charging additional fees up to $100 or more per class.
 There are no such fees at MBC.
 McDowell Bible College has our own in-house software and IT staff.
 Our online classroom experience includes pages where the following activities take place:

 • Classroom Office — The professor will post messages for the class here, so check regularly to get the latest update.
-This is also where you can interact with the instructor.
+This is also where you can interact with the instructor by email.

-• Syllabus — The course syllabus which is the complete guide to your course is posted here.
-Within the syllabus, you will find a listing of your textbooks.
-For those of you on full scholarship, you will find links to E-book versions of these textbooks.
-Course requirements, assignments and exams are detailed.
+• Syllabus — The automated course syllabus is a complete guide to your course is posted here.
+Course requirements, assignments and exams are detailed as well as policies and procedures for the course.
 You will find a weekly calendar matrix of weekly lessons and readings you need to study, as well as the assignments required for that week.
 It is topped off by course goals and institutional requirements for the course and students.

 • Gradebook — As your grades become available for quizzes, exams or assignments, they are privately posted here with links to their graded answers and instructor comments.

-• Forum — Here is where students and faculty can interact for classroom discussions, make prayer requests and participate in discussion board assignments.
+• Forum — Here is where students can post discussion assignments and both students and faculty can interact during these classroom discussions.

 • Library — This links you to the Dollie Mae Rush McDowell Library for McDowell Bible College.
-This library includes links to E-Books, links to scholarly resources and journals, and a listing of our hard copy library.
-Paying students may borrow a limited number of books by mail each month or non-paying students may pay to borrow them, if they are not reference books, reserved or otherwise put on hold.
+This library includes links to many E-Books, as well as links to scholarly resources and journals.
+We also have a listing of our hard copy library on campus.

 • Transcript — Your unofficial online transcript is available free at any time after you have registered for or completed courses at MBC.